OpenArabicPE/slides/template/OpenArabicPE-Slides-template.md

 2. OpenArabicPE: Overview
 3. OpenArabicPE: Some details

-# 1. Introduction: the promised wasteland of *digitised* Arabic periodicals
+# 1. The promised wasteland of *digitised* Arabic periodicals
 ## 1.1 Importance of mundane texts / periodicals

 <!-- add core questions of today's presentation  -->